K9 Thunder: Development

 The next year, researchers found that the disproportionate moment of the 52-caliber was twice of the K55.
 The balancing machine, which increased the capacity of the existing hydraulic balancing machine, did not sufficiently compensate for the imbalance moment value due to the change in the position of the armament.
 The driving force was very different depending on the driving angle.
 The same problem appeared in Germany's Panzerhaubitze 2000, which was under development.
 A joint research team from the ADD and Seoul National University of Science and Technology calculated an accurate theoretical model, and concluded that adjustment to system configuration was possible without major design changes.

 Meanwhile, loud noise from hydraulic generators, which can cause hearing loss under long exposure, was also a problem.
 The engineers of the ADD and Dongmyeong Heavy Industries (now Mottrol) found that the noise was due to excessive shaking of hydraulic pressure, thus creating an experimental device using the principle of Helmholtz attenuators used in car mufflers.
 The noisy equipment became quieter and the hydraulic pulsation was significantly reduced.
 Overall, the domestic design showed driving precision of less than 1 mil in the standard error range.

 In the winter of 1991, the ADD held talks with engineers from Samsung Aerospace Industries' special research institute.
 The ADD originally demanded that Samsung be in charge of system assembly only, as the company had no experience in developing its own tracked vehicle design despite having the experience in manufacturing K55 under license.
 The decision was overturned and the manufacture of the MTR (Mobility Test Rig) was decided upon.
 Samsung worked with KAIST on suspension and Seoul National University & Pohang University of Science and Technology on mobility systems.
 The engine was co-developed with American AAI Corporation.
 The test of the MTR was finished in November 1992.

 In April 1992, BMY Combat Systems (now BAE Systems Land and Armaments) invited members of the ADD for its first M109A6 Paladin release ceremony and expressed interest in participating in Korea's self-propelled howitzer program by upgrading the K55 to Paladin standard.
-In May, members of BMY Combat Systems and Taledyne Brown visited the ADD, and suggested co-development of a new howitzer based on the P-52, a 52-caliber Paladin variant.
+In May, members of BMY Combat Systems and Teledyne Brown visited the ADD, and suggested co-development of a new howitzer based on the P-52, a 52-caliber Paladin variant.
 This proposal was rejected by Korean developers.
 Later, during a Data Exchange Agreement meeting, South Korea and the United States confirmed that the U.S. had no claim to any intellectual property rights of the howitzer, to avoid possible disputes in the future.